NicholasBear-Tech/Bears-Tech/Tools/Purview Sensitivity Labels Workbook/README.md

 <img width="317" height="418" alt="image" src="https://github.com/user-attachments/assets/283f4ccf-13df-4016-b1e9-b026e592a3cb" />

 > [!IMPORTANT]
 > The "big numbers" on the left side of the workbook are tied together for the "Labels" (Blue) tabs.
-You'll also use these numbers when looking at the "Summery" and "Search" tabs as well.
+You'll also use these numbers when looking at the "Summary" and "Search" tabs as well.
 The other tabs "big numbers" are not directly linked to these "big numbers" hence why they are a different color.

 1. First you should read the "How to Use" tab in case there is anything in there that you need to know or look up.